 So, explore new corners of the gym and try out new pieces of equipment because here’s our run down of our favourite machines and exercises for the arms.

 Our favourite, by far.
 This scary-looking piece of machinery is probably one of the most versatile in the gym.
 It’s possible to get not just an arm workout but a full body workout here.
 With a range of different handles at different heights, the cables allow you to do almost every pull exercise you can think of.

 Think arm raises, tricep extensions, bicep curls, lat pulldowns, rows, chest flyes.
 You name it.
 All it takes is a little bit of creativity, and the cables can deliver you the most intense upper body day you’ve had in a while, all whilst staying in one square metre of the gym floor.
 It’s easy to make the most of your time here.

 The Free Weights

 Okay, so you’ve probably spent a lot of time here before, using the dumbbells for curls and raises.
 But we’ve just got to put the free weights at number two because there’s so much that can be done with them.

 You can use the dumbbell to emulate every upper body strength exercise you can think of.
-From the chest press, to the overhead press, to the row, the curl, the extension, the raises, and much more.
-But unlike some other machinery, dumbbells can be used easily as a part of HIIT or interval style workout.
+From the chest press, overhead press, row, curl, extension, raises, and much more.
+But unlike some other machinery, dumbbells can be used easily as a part of HIIT or interval-style workouts.
 They also allow for a much larger range of movement, making the exercises more compound in nature and letting you lift a little heavier.

 Use them as a load for isometric exercises.
 Pick lighter ones and do more reps.
 Pick heavier ones and do just 5.
-There’s so much at your finger tips with the free weights that if we were stuck on a desert island, they’d definitely be coming with us.
+There’s so much at your fingertips with the free weights.

 Here are 21 upper body exercises you can do with dumbbells: